InderdeepMi/Brazilian-E-Commerce-Public-Dataset-by-Olist/README.md

 https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

 In the following project I try to optimize the delivery time.
-In notebook "analysis_and_preprocessing"  the data will be analysed and prepared for the machine learning algorithm.
+In the notebook "analysis_and_preprocessing" the data will be analysed and prepared for the machine learning algorithm.
+The secound notebook "prediction" contains the prediction of the delivery time with diffrent ML algorithm.
+In conclusion, it is difficult to improve the arrival prediction based on the given data.